 For some, a juicer is the gateway appliance to composting.
 With all that dried out, vitamin-stripped leftover pulp, it’s hard not to notice how much food matter you throw away.
 And, even if you don’t juice, you’re likely tossing onion skins, carrot tops, herb stems, egg shells, and more into the garbage from everyday cooking.
 If you’re looking to lessen your impact to landfills, then a compost bin is the way to go!
 Obviously, this is only doable if you have some outdoor space to work with, or if you’re lucky enough to live in a city like San Francisco, which provides curbside composting.

 For those with a yard, investing in a big, basic compost bin or a space-saving rotating tumbler bin will get you started on returning your food scraps from whence they came, creating nutrient-rich soil.
 Check out our guide on composting for tips on what and what not to put into your bin.
-Whether you DIY or have your compost picked up, you can either freeze your food scraps until you take them out, or you can get real fancy with a pretty countertop bin like this one.
-Practical, and a great conversation piece for pushing your environmental agenda on friends and family!See It
+Whether you DIY or have your compost picked up, you can either freeze your food scraps until you take them out, or you can get real fancy with pretty countertop bins like this one or this one.
+Or get cute with a little green sprout on top.
+Practical, and a great conversation piece for pushing your environmental agenda on friends and family!Buy Now

 A Vacuum Sealer